 Wine & Dining

-- Aroma Bar & Grill – Indian cuisine
+- Aroma Bar & Grill – delicious Indian cuisine.

 - Berkshire Mountain Distillery – Take a tour through the distillery

-- The Bistro Box – Small outdoor eatery with fantastic food
+- The Bistro Box – Small outdoor eatery with fantastic food.
+Closes early each day

-- Four Brothers Pizza Inn– Good home-style Greek fare
+- Four Brothers Pizza Inn– Good family-style Greek fare

 - GB EATS – Classic American diner

-- John Andrews Farmhouse Restaurant – Farm-to-table mentality
+- John Andrews Farmhouse Restaurant – delicious farm-to-table menus

 - The Lion’s Den Pub – at Red Lion Inn Stockbridge